dvidelabs/poly.shell/doc/api/jobs.md

       { breakOnError: true },
       function(err) {
         if(err)
-        // not part of Polyshell
-        email(this.site.adminemail, "backups failed");
+          email(this.site.adminemail, "admin alert", "the backups failed");
     });

-Note that we could just have called the above actions in single script, but by splitting it up, we can wait for all web servers to complete their backups and site uploads before switching over all servers to the new site version.
+In this admittedly contrived example, we could just have called the above actions in single script, but by splitting it up, we can wait for all web servers to complete their backups and site uploads before switching over all servers to the new site version.
 By having backup in a separate action we get better error reporting without risking not running it along with the upgrade.

 When a job is added multiple times, each action is associated with those roles given when added to the job.
 In effect a job becomes a cluster of actions that run together, but not necessarily in the same place, but always at the same time.

 When a job is run, each action will at most run once on each site, even if the same site appear in multiple roles matching the same action of the job.
 However, if the `jobname` is listed multiple times in the array given to `jobs.run`, the job actions will run multiple times on any matching site.

 Actions within a single job always run in parallel, regardless of the schedule used to run multiple jobs.

 See also `Actions`.